gptscript-ai/gpt4-v-vision/README.md

-# vision
+# gpt4-v-vision

-`vision` is a simple OpenAI CLI and GPTScript Tool for interacting with vision models.
+`gpt4-v-vision` is a simple OpenAI CLI and GPTScript Tool for interacting with vision models.

 ## Prerequisites